Newport Rising: In popular culture

 The track "Ballad of Solomon Jones" by Jon Langford on albums Skull Orchard Revisited (2011) and The Legend of LL (2015) is partially set during the Newport Rising.

-The track “The View from Stow Hill” on the 2014 Manic Street Preachers album Futurology was written by bassist Nicky Wire based on the events of the Newport Rising.
+The track "The View from Stow Hill", on the Manic Street Preachers' 2014 album Futurology, written by bassist Nicky Wire, was based on the events of the Newport Rising.

 The 2016 ITV biographical TV series Victoria offers a fictionalised account of the Newport Rising in which Queen Victoria is depicted as ordering the drawing and quartering of the ringleaders to be commuted to transportation to Van Diemen's Land (Tasmania) after learning that one of the men is the nephew of a member of her household staff.
 The commutation is intended as a signal to the people that her reign is to be a merciful one.